jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-went-from-a-retail-assistant-at-17-to-landing-a-developer-role-at-19.md

 ## My Advice to Developers of Any Ability

-It's always beneficial to anyone to hear advice from someone else, so I've bullet pointed a few tips of mine, as well as some resources:
+It's always beneficial to anyone to hear advice from someone else, so I've bullet-pointed a few tips of mine, as well as some resources:

 - Find your passion.
 Mine is front-end development (What's yours?).
-- Sign up for LinkedIn & Twitter and start following developer related _stuff_
+- Sign up for LinkedIn & Twitter and start following developer-related _stuff_
   - There is an amazing Twitter community out there who will support you in your development.
 - Don't cap your success.
 Keep reaching.
 - Absolutely plan other life events.
 Your development career is not the only thing in your life.